 First breaths underwater

-In the PADI-system (see below) you can start by doing a Discover Scuba Diving (you’ll hear that referred to as a DSD).
+In the PADI system (see below) you can start by doing a Discover Scuba Diving (you’ll hear that referred to as a DSD).
 That’s a dive without being certified.
-After a brief training in the pool, a dive instructor takes you diving.
+After brief training in the pool, a dive instructor takes you diving.
 If you like that (or if you’re sure you’ll want to certify), you move on to the first certification levels.
 The choice is to become a Scuba Diver or a Certified Open Water Diver.
 The latter can dive without a dive professional accompanying the diver.
-An open water diver can dive with a dive buddy anywhere in the world.
+An open-water diver can dive with a dive buddy anywhere in the world.